Referrals to the Pulmozyme Co-pay Card Program

 To get started, call (877) PZ4URCF/(877) 794-8723 or visit www.PulmozymeCopayCard.com.

 The Pulmozyme Co-pay Card Program is available only for

-any other government-funded program to pay for their medications are
+(DoD), TriCare or any other government-funded program to pay for

-eligible to be reimbursed by private insurance plans or other health
+or that are eligible to be reimbursed by private insurance plans or

-care or pharmaceutical assistance programs that reimburse the
+other health care or pharmaceutical assistance programs that

-patient in whole or in part for the medication.
-It is valid only for
+reimburse the patient in whole or in part for the medication.
+It is

-Genentech products in the United States and US territories.
-The
+valid only for Genentech products in the United States and US

 Important Safety Information & Indication